renovatebot/renovate/docs/usage/configuration-options.md

 **Allowed filenames**

 Only the `onboardingConfigFileName` (which defaults to `renovate.json`) is supported for `forkProcessing`.
-You can't use other filenames because Renovate only checks the default filename when using the Git-hosting platform's API.
+You can not use other filenames because Renovate only checks the default filename when using the Git-hosting platform's API.

 ## gitAuthor